-Reviews of Providers are conducted to determine a sponsor's ability to administer the Program.
-This is accomplished by reviewing the Provider's compliance with Program requirements, including a meal service observation, review of records and record-keeping requirements, review of training documentation, review of monitoring documentation, and interviewing the Provider.
+Reviews of sponsored sites are conducted to determine a sponsor's ability to administer the Program.
+This is accomplished by reviewing the site's compliance with Program requirements, including a meal service observation, review of records and record-keeping requirements, review of training documentation, review of monitoring documentation, and interviewing site staff.